openingscience/book/_posts/2013-08-16-research_funding.md

 participation, and stakeholder governance—in other words reach the next level as Research Funding 2.0?
 This article focuses on both of the
 aspects: Firstly, how Research Funding is promoting Open Science.
-Secondly, how an innovative and open Research Funding might look like.
+Secondly, how an innovative and open Research Funding might look like."
+---

 ## Research Funding Policies: Pushing forward Open Science